Plantar Warts – A Runner’s Approach to Diagnosis, Treatment & Prevention

 The entry point on the skin that allows the HPV to enter the system does not need to be large or significant.
 The resulting verrucas can also be small and seem like just another callus that forms from friction within a shoe or sneaker.
 Nonetheless, a small plantar wart can be very painful and make walking, let alone, running a difficult task.

 The formation of verrucas can take a long period of time, such as weeks or months during the incubation phase after the HPV enters the skin.
 Since plantar warts are viral infections, they are contagious, especially for athletes.
 The infection is commonly spread from the surface of floors, as in gym locker room floors, public showers (or the shower inside your own home) and on the deck of swimming pools.
-Basically, your favorite local gym can be a breeding ground for plantar wars and many athletic facilities have had outbreaks among their clientele.
+Basically, your favorite local gym can be a breeding ground for plantar warts and many athletic facilities have had outbreaks among their clientele.
 The virus does well living in moist and warm environments.

 Walking barefoot in the martial arts or kickboxing room can bring someone in direct contact with the virus.
 Same issues inside the group exercise and yoga rooms, be it on the floor or on the mats you use to plank, do sit-ups or other similar exercises that bring your skin in direct contact with a surface that someone before you also used.